Community Heart & Soul Champions

-Lindsay Houpt-Varner is an historian specializing in community culture and social history in the Early Modern period.
+Dr. Lindsay Houpt-Varner is a historian specializing in community culture and social history in the Early Modern period.
 She completed her undergraduate degrees in History and Government and Political Affairs at Millersville University in Pennsylvania and her Master's and PhD at Durham University in the United Kingdom.
-She has worked extensively in the public history and heritage field as a community educator and administrator at the Durham World Heritage Site.
-Currently, she is the Community Outreach Director at Cumberland County Historical Society in Pennsylvania, where she is part of the Greater Carlisle's Heart & Soul initiative, as well as initiatives in preservation, heritage and community engagement with history and the humanities.
-Lindsay is also an adjunct history professor.
+She has worked extensively in the public history and heritage field as a community educator and administrator.
+From 2016-2018, she was the project director for the Greater Carlisle Heart & Soul Initiative and afterwards used knowledge from Heart & Soul to develop the Community Outreach Department at Cumberland County Historical Society in Pennsylvania.
+Currently, Lindsay is the Director of Rokeby Museum in Ferrisburgh, Vermont.

 Chris King is a Galesburg High School Graduate.
 She was raised in Galesburg by her family and is a very active member in her community.
 Chris is currently an active volunteer with the following organizations: